16 Biggest Wedding Money Wasters đź’Ť

 More: 47 Wedding Infographics for All You Need to Know

 Choosing an outdoor venue is a great way to save on decorations.
 Consider some low-cost locations like your backyard, parks, forests, or gardens.
-Another way to save you money is by choosing an all-inclusive package, which usually includes the reception, wedding, and are more expensive, so try booking yours on another day of the week!
+Another way to save you money is by choosing an all-inclusive package, which usually includes the reception, wedding, and wedding venues are more expensive, so try booking yours on another day of the week!

 2. Trying too hard to save money on the venue can be bad, too